-In January of 1974, a group of Merritt businessmen – Jim Flux, Len Pare, Bill Pooley, John Mulvey and Don Dewinetz – formed Merritt Hockey Limited and purchased the franchise, giving the Centennials their first local ownership group.
+Following the move in January of 1974, a group of Merritt businessmen Jim Flux, Len Pare, Bill Pooley, Harold Pooley, John Mulvey and Don Dewinetz formed Merritt Hockey Limited giving the Centennials their first local ownership group.

 The 1977-78 season represents the most significant in Centennials history as the team experienced achievements yet to be matched.
 The Cents rocketed to the top of the BCJHL standings, finishing with a record of 50-15-1 and 101 points.
 Merritt racked up an astonishing 489 goals that season, led by six different players with 90 points or more.